Geometric algebra

-Examples of geometric algebras applied in physics include the spacetime algebra (and the less common algebra of physical space) and the conformal geometric algebra.
+Examples of geometric algebras applied in physics include the spacetime algebra (and the less common algebra of physical space).
 Geometric calculus, an extension of GA that incorporates differentiation and integration, can be used to formulate other theories such as complex analysis and differential geometry, e.g. by using the Clifford algebra instead of differential forms.
 Geometric algebra has been advocated, most notably by David Hestenes and Chris Doran, as the preferred mathematical framework for physics.
-Proponents claim that it provides compact and intuitive descriptions in many areas including classical and quantum mechanics, electromagnetic theory and relativity.
+Proponents claim that it provides compact and intuitive descriptions in many areas including classical and quantum mechanics, electromagnetic theory, and relativity.
 GA has also found use as a computational tool in computer graphics and robotics.

 Definition and notation

 There are a number of different ways to define a geometric algebra.
 Hestenes's original approach was axiomatic, "full of geometric significance" and equivalent to the universal Clifford algebra.

+Given a finite-dimensional vector space $V$ over a field $F$ with a symmetric bilinear form (the inner product, e.g., the Euclidean or Lorentzian metric) $g : V \times V \to F$, the geometric algebra of the quadratic space $(V, g)$ is the Clifford algebra $\operatorname{Cl}(V, g)$, an element of which is called a multivector.
+The Clifford algebra is commonly defined as a quotient of the tensor algebra of $V$, though this definition is abstract, so the following definition is presented without requiring abstract algebra.